nextgis/docs_toolbox/source/tools.rst

 .. _toolbox_dezhurcad:

-Russian cadaster extracts to map
+Rosreestr extracts to map
 ----------------------------------------------------------

-Convert extracts from Russian Cadaster to webmap with one-direction sync.
-At next runs script detect changes in vector features and update or append new features.
+The tool converts extracts from `Rosreestr <https://rosreestr.gov.ru>`_ to web map with one-direction sync.
+During next runs script detects changes in vector features and updates or appends new features.
 Features are not deleted.

 Input:

-*  Russian Cadaster extract - one xml or zip
+*  Rosreestr extract - one xml or zip
 *  Web GIS link, example: https://sandbox.nextgis.com
-*  administrator or other Web GIS user login.
+*  Administrator or other Web GIS user login.
 User must have writing access
 *  User password
 *  Resource group id for data.
-User must create group only before frist run
+User must create group only before very first run

 Output: